 Unless otherwise specified in the relevant pricing supplement, there may be no market through which the notes may be sold, and holders may not be able to sell the notes.
-This may affect the pricing of the notes in the secondary market, the transparency and availability of trading prices, the liquidity of the notes and the extent of issuer regulation.
+This may affect the pricing of the notes in the secondary market, the transparency and availability of trading prices and the liquidity of the notes.
+Even if a secondary market for the notes develops, it may not provide significant liquidity or trade at prices advantageous to you.
+We expect that transaction costs in any secondary market would be high.
+As a result, the difference between bid and asked prices for your notes in any secondary market could be substantial.